polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 ## Conclusion

-Through this article, developers should have a good grasp on why Substrate runtime leverage on Rust macros and a basic understanding of some of the frequently used macros in runtime development.
+Through this article, developers will have a good understanding of how Substrate runtime leverage on Rust macros and a basic understanding of some of the frequently used macros in runtime development.

 ## References